balopat/hpstr-jekyll-theme/_posts/2016-02-18-InfluxDB-and-Jepsen-Chapter-II-Where-is-influxdb-on-the-cap-scale.md

 * InfluxDB continuously improves and got better in the last month only: more stable startups and less finicky clustering setup (although still has some rough edges when nodes are joining, 1 out of 3 tests fail to connect up all nodes!)

-* InfluxDB docs are a bit all over the place (blog, docs) but that's improving as well, and in the end there is an obvious effort to be extremely transparent about the design decisions and trade-offs
+* InfluxDB docs around safety, or what exactly defines a DataNode or MetaNode for example are a bit all over the place (blog, docs) but that's improving as well, and in the end there is an obvious effort to be extremely transparent about the design decisions and trade-offs

+I have to say thank you for Kyle Kingsbury for helping resolving the issues with the setup, he was super helpful and always quick to respond.

+Thoughts, feedback, as always, are more than welcome!